uitr-lab/CadytsTests/README.md

  - Select the root directory, right click it and select Run As -> Maven Clean
  - Select the root directory, right click it and select Run As -> Maven Build ... (type "package") into goals and run
  - Select RailRaptor.java in src>main>java>run and select Run Configurations.
 Make sure RailRaptor is selected
+ - Make sure that the Run Configuration is set up to use Java JRE 11 (You can set this in the JRE Tab or it may be set as eclipse default)
  - Goto Arguments Tab, and add input/bijoy/config.xml in the textarea
  - Run